Personnel Leasing in Eastern Europe

 • Remuneration details and information on the employment contract.

 Compliance with these reporting obligations is non-negotiable.
-It signals to the authorities that they are playing by the rules - an important step in gaining the trust of local authorities.
-Those who ignore the deadlines or requirements risk high penalties and, under certain circumstances, the complete cancellation of the project.
+It signals to the authorities that you are playing by the rules, an important step in gaining their trust.
+Those who ignore deadlines or requirements risk hefty penalties and, in some cases, the complete cancellation of the project.

-An often overlooked but crucial point in the Personnel Leasing in Eastern Europe are the tax requirements.
-Depending on the country of use, different rules may apply to Income tax and social security apply.
-It is important to clarify where exactly the tax liability arises - in the country of posting, in the country of assignment or even in both.
+An often overlooked but crucial point in personnel leasing in Eastern Europe is the tax requirements.
+Depending on the country of assignment, different rules may apply to income tax and social security.
+It is important to clarify where exactly the tax liability arises – in the country of posting, in the country of assignment, or even in both.

-Special care should be taken with Double taxation agreement offered: These regulate how income is divided between two countries.
+Special care should be taken with double taxation agreements: these regulate how income is divided between two countries.
 If you don't pay close attention to this, you risk additional payments or double taxation.
 Our tip: Work closely with a tax consultant who is familiar with international assignments.
 Detailed planning protects you from unpleasant surprises!

-The biggest challenge in Personnel Leasing in Eastern Europe is the coordination between the different legal requirements.
-However, with structured preparation and the support of experienced partners, this task can be mastered excellently.
+The biggest challenge in personnel leasing in Eastern Europe is coordinating the different legal requirements.
+However, with structured preparation and the support of experienced partners, this task can be managed successfully.

-Regular training on legal updates and clear communication channels between all parties involved will help you avoid stumbling blocks.
-A reliable service provider can also be crucial in minimising the administrative workload and freeing you up for the actual work.
+Regular training on legal updates and clear communication channels between all parties involved help to avoid stumbling blocks.
+A reliable service provider can also be crucial in minimising the administrative workload and allowing you to focus on the actual work.

 Personnel leasing procedure